 Whether you're on the quest for luscious locks or radiating skin, adding a little biotin to your life can go a long way.

-As a member of the water-soluble B vitamin family, biotin has an essential role in energy metabolism, immune function, the nervous system, and, yes, keeping hair, skin, and nails healthy.
+As a member of the water-soluble B vitamin family, biotin helps in energy metabolism, immune function, the nervous system, and, yes, keeping hair, skin, and nails healthy.

 But there's also some research to suggest that biotin may play a role in weight management.
 And while there are some studies supporting its efficacy for weight loss, there are several claims that biotin does the opposite - it causes weight gain.